What Types of Car Noise Are There and How Can They Be Reduced?

 Cars make noise.
 It's a fact of life, like stubbing your toe or realizing you forgot to buy coffee.
 There are different kinds of noise, and understanding them is the first step to shutting them up.
 Think of it like figuring out if that rattle is your loose change or a serious engine problem.

 Common Car Noises explains that these sounds can come from anywhere - your engine, your tires, or even just the wind whistling past a poorly sealed door.
-My first car, a beat-up '98 Civic, sounded like a tin can full of angry bees.
+An old economy car can sound like a tin can full of angry bees.
 Turns out, a lot of it was just loose trim.
 Prime EVA mentions how road rumble, tire buzz, and wind are the usual suspects.
 Knowing the difference saves you from unnecessary trips to the mechanic.

 It's like knowing when to call the plumber and when you can just tighten a leaky faucet yourself.